Lypeix/Lypeix/README.md

 I see electricity and rocks as the magic system of this world, much like what we consider 'supernatural' would be seen as magic in another.
 My plan for this decade is to become a strong performance and distributed systems engineer, built on a solid backend foundation with a database focus and deep systems security knowledge.
+That being said, life is unpredictable, therefore I am open to adapt.

 <details>
 <summary>🚧 Currently building</summary>